Learners will practise regular and irregular past simple verbs and holiday vocabulary.

 - Ask students questions: Who's this?
 Where did we go?
 Did I go with my friends or my family?
 What did we do next?
 Were we happy?
 Get individual students to come to the front of the class to look at the story and answer questions if they can't see from where they are sitting.

 - Read the captions to the students, dealing with any vocabulary as necessary by getting students to explain to each other or translate.
 Ask the students to tell you the verbs from the story.
 Write them on the board.
 Elicit which are regular and which are irregular.

 - Do a two-minute visualisation.
-Tell the students to shut their eyes and think back to their summer holiday (or imagine their invented holiday).
+Tell the students to shut their eyes and think back to their last holiday (or imagine an invented holiday).
 Tell students to think about where they went, who they went with and what they did.